Teresa Teng: Mainland China

-According to Nobel Peace Prize laureate and writer Liu Xiaobo, "Teng's romantic songs reawakened our soft centers by dismantling the cast-iron frame work of our "revolutionary wills", melting our cold, unfeeling hearts, and liberating our long-suppressed human softness and tenderness."
+According to Nobel Peace Prize laureate and writer Liu Xiaobo, "Teng's romantic songs reawakened our soft centers by dismantling the cast-iron frame work of our "revolutionary wills," melting our cold, unfeeling hearts, reviving sexual desires, and liberating our long-suppressed human softness and tenderness."
 Filmmaker Jia Zhangke said that Teng's songs were a big inspiration that drove his curiosity towards cinema.
 He relates: "Her songs represented a massive transformation in the cultural landscape of China at that time.
 Prior to the 1980s, China had no popular culture to speak of.
-The closest thing we had were revolutionary model operas and things made in that mould.
-All of the stuff around us was structured collectively, but Teng's songs, on the other hand, were entirely new at the time... they evoked individualism, changing everything."
-Regarding her contribution to the development of the music industry in China, Wang Xiaofeng at Sanlian Life Weekly wrote, "Teng not only pioneered the development of popular music but also stimulated the rapid development of audio-video companies at that time."
+The closest thing we had was revolutionary model operas and things made in that mold.
+Everything around us was structured collectively: we, but Teng's songs, on the other hand, were entirely new at the time.. they evoked individual desire: me, changing everything."
+Regarding her contribution to the development of the music industry in China, Wang Xiaofeng at Sanlian Lifeweek wrote, "Teng not only pioneered the development of popular music but also stimulated the rapid development of audio-video companies at that time."
 He stated that listening to tapes was one of the main cultural activities and that they were luxury goods, but this did not stop ordinary people from consuming them.
 In 1979, there were only a few audio-video distribution companies in the Mainland.
 By 1982, it had increased to 300, indicating Teng's music as the trailblazer for this change.